hvbr1s/fordefi-message-signing/README.md

-# CowSwap Token Swapper with Fordefi
+# Message Signing with Fordefi

-A script to perform token swaps on CowSwap (CoW Protocol) using Fordefi as the signer.

-## Overview

-This script enables you to execute token swaps on CowSwap while using your Fordefi EVM vault as the signer.
-It leverages CowSwap's API to get quotes and create orders, with transaction signing handled by Fordefi.
+A script for signing arbitrary typed data with your Fordefi EVM vault

 ## Prerequisites